kubescape/kubescape.io/docs/use_cases/prioritizing-and-addressing-vulnerabilities.md

 Act swiftly to remediate the most critical and contextually significant vulnerabilities, and strategize for those without immediate solutions.

-Develop a comprehensive vulnerability management and mitigation program, factoring in the enhanced capabilities of Kubescape 3.0.
+Develop a comprehensive vulnerability management and mitigation program, leveraging the enhanced capabilities of Kubescape 3.0.

 ## **What’s Next?**